autocontracts/lightstreams/white-paper.md

 2. Can be exchanged via a floating exchange rate for fiat or digital currency.
 4. Indirectly used for voting on network decisions.
 Voting power is based upon number of tokens collected via sales over a fixed period.

-The genesis block will specify the number of tokens and the account distribution based upon that outcome of a fundraising event.
-Upon the genesis block being published the number of tokens in circulation will remain fixed.
+An intial sale of LST tokens during a fundraising event will determine the initial distribution of tokens.
+The number of tokens in circulation will always remain fixed.

 ## Blockchain Architecture

-The Light Stream architecture is an Ethereum based blockchain network.
-It has the following features:
+The Lightstream blockchain is Ethereum based blockchain network, but operating independently of the main Ethereum chain.
+The Lightstream blockchain will have the following features:

-- Is a public network where any user can gain access and transmit transactions.
+- It will be a public network where any user can gain access and transmit transactions.
-- Is an independant blockchain network that is ethereum compliant.
+- It will have an ethereum compliant API.
-- Uses Permissioned Blocks technology to achieve transaction level privacy and the sharing of digital content.
+- It will employ Permissioned Blocks technology to achieve transaction level privacy for the transmission of digital content.
 This means that only certain accounts will be able to access specific information as the result of a sale of digital content.
 For example, the author of a digital book will be able to view certain details that have been authorised by the reader who bought their book, and the reader will only be able to view the digital content that they have bought.
-- Is a high speed network designed for global scalability.
-A maximum throughput of 8,000 transactions per second and a maximum network latency of 2 secs.
+- It will will use a Tendermint consensus algorithm for achieving network consensus.
-- Uses a Tendermint consensus algorithm for achieving network consensus.
+- It will be a global scalability network with a high throughput of approximately 8,000 transactions per second and a maximum network latency of 5 secs.

 <p align="center">
 <img src="/images/lightstreams-architecture.png">